Zenatech Announces FAA Approval For Evaluation, Testing, And Demonstration Of Zenadrone Drone Solutions In The US

+ZenaTech Announces FAA Approval for Evaluation, Testing, and Demonstration of ZenaDrone Drone Solutions in the US

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Oct.
-02, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS solutions, today announced that its subsidiary company, ZenaDrone, has been granted an exemption by the federal Aviation Authority (FAA) for visual line-of-sight commercial applications and data collection in the United States, subject to specified conditions and limitations.
+TORONTO, Ontario ZenaTech, Inc. (Nasdaq: ZENA) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS solutions, today announced that its subsidiary company, ZenaDrone, has been granted an exemption by the Federal Aviation Authority (FAA) for visual line-of-sight commercial applications and data collection in the United States, subject to specified conditions and limitations.
 This approval enables live testing and evaluation of the ZenaDrone 1000 product with US-based partners and potential customers, and live demonstration of the product's capabilities may commence at US drone tradeshow and exhibit events.

 “This is an important milestone and central to our work with US-based customers and partners as we refine our drone solutions, distribution, and manufacturing plans in the US,” said CEO, Dr. Shaun Passley Ph.D.“It is also a step towards building our flight hours, air-worthiness accreditation, and our overall solution credibility as we continue to perfect new ways to incorporate drones into mission-critical business operations in verticals such as agriculture, defense, and logistics.